vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 in Grhyasūtras and in sāntis blindness from birth ) has no 741-742; sometimes used as right to perform Yaga but one synonymous with Urpāta 742: . who has some curable hodily due to the wrong-doings of defect would bare the right men that anger deities 742, I when the defect is removed Adbhuta-brāhmaṇa, is part of 1718; sixth chap. ( with

-Şa-vimsa-brāhmaṇa ( i. e.
+Ṣa-vimsa-brāhmaṇa ( i. e.
 V.! eight pādas ) of P. M. Sūtra 1-10), contains Sāntis for deals with various aspects of otpātas, 734-741 and partly the question of A., 1317-1321;

 agrees with Ăśy.
 Gr. parisista. when & Vedic text provides Adbhutasigara of Ballālasena, a 'one desirous of securing